google/rerast/README.md

 * replace\_patttern! - this replaces patterns. e.g. &Some(a).
 Such a pattern might appear in a match
   arm or if let.
 Irrefutable patterns (those that are guaranteed to always match) can also be matched within let statements and function arguments.
-* replace\_type - this replaces types.
+* replace\_type! - this replaces types.
 It's currently a bit limited in that it doesn't support placeholders.
 Also note, if your type is just a trait you should consider using replace\_trait\_ref! instead, since trait references can appear in contexts where types cannot - speccifically generic bounds and where clauses.